Step 4: Connect with people. Get the offer.

 What can I do to draw closer to my Savior, Jesus Christ?

-Where would You have me work so I can bless others and develop my talents?
+Where would He have me work so I can bless others and develop my talents?

 Ponder these questions as you prepare, network, and interview.
 Seeing your search as part of a larger, purposeful journey can help you recognize the Spirit’s guidance and trust that the Lord is leading you to the right place at the right time.